Welcome to the Chamber of Mines

-In the 43 years of its existence, the Chamber of Mines of Namibia has grown to a membership of 106 members (as at May 21, 2013) and represents the interests of all the major mining and exploration companies active in the country.
+In the 44 years of its existence, the Chamber of Mines of Namibia has grown to a membership of 104 members (as at 31 December, 2013) and represents the interests of all major mining and exploration companies active in the country.

 Namibia is a world-class producer of gem quality rough diamonds, uranium oxide, special high-grade zinc and acid-grade fluorspar, as well as a producer of gold bullion, blister copper, lead concentrate, salt and dimension stone.
 A number of world-class companies using state-of-the-art mining and processing technologies are members of the Chamber.
 Rio Tinto plc and Vedanta plc mining companies, produce uranium oxide at Rossing mine and special high-grade zinc at the Skorpion mine and refinery respectively.
-Paladin Energy's Langer Heinrich Uranium mine is in full production including the commissioning of the phase 3 expansion project.
-Swakop Uranium is constructing the Husab uranium project which is billed to become the second largest uranium mine in the World.
-Construction of Husab project will turn Namibia into a major World producer of uranium oxide.
+Paladin Energy's Langer Heinrich Uranium mine is in full production and achieved nameplate production sustainably in 2013.

 The world's number one diamond producer, De Beers, works with the Government of the Republic of Namibia (GRN) through Namdeb Holdings in a 50:50 joint venture, producing some of the world's finest gem diamonds.
 Namdeb's output increasingly comes from under the sea, thanks to the technical expertise of Debmarine Namibia.
 Further value addition is boosted by about 17 diamond cutting and manufacturing factories that utilise about 16 percent of diamond production by Namdeb Holdings.

 AngloGold Ashanti produces gold bullion at Navachab Mine near Karibib.
-B2Gold is constructing Namibia's second gold mine, the Otjikoto gold project, situated between Otjiwarongo and Otavi.
 Rosh Pinah Zinc Corporation produces zinc and lead concentrates at Rosh Pinah.
-Weatherly Mining Namibia operates the copper mines and Dundee Precious Metals-Tsumeb produces blister copper at the Tsumeb smelter, from imported copper concentrates.
+Weatherly Mining Namibia operates the copper mines and Dundee Precious Metals Tsumeb produces blister copper at the Tsumeb smelter, from imported copper concentrates.

 Okorusu Fluorspar, owned by European chemicals, pharmaceuticals and plastics Solvay, is one of the world's largest producers of acid-grade fluorspar.